Garfield-yin/tag-todo-list/trunk/readme.txt

 6. STEPS TO COMPILE AN OFFICIAL RELEASE (no point in applying this for the open source project every time you test):
 - copy strings.xml from values-en to values
-- increase version code and version name
+- increase version code and version name in the manifest
 - increase database version (necessary to circumvent alarm removal by Android on app update) // done in the ADB class
 - export signed package